-As he notes in his short essay $From\ Mythoi\ To\ Empathy\ \{1\}$ , "the faculty of empathy is the transition from mythoi and anthropomorphic deities (theos and theoi) to an appreciation of the numinous sans denotatum and sans religion."
+As he notes in his short essay From Mythoi To Empathy {1}, "the faculty of empathy is the transition from mythoi and anthropomorphic deities (theos and theoi) to an appreciation of the numinous sans denotatum and sans religion."

-He thus outlines a new 'pagan' metaphysics, or rather provides an understandable description of his own weltanschauung, which is
+He thus outlines a new 'pagan' metaphysics, or rather provides an understandable description of his own weltanschauung, which is the genesis - of all living beings.

-"of we human beings having a connexion to other living beings, a connexion to the cosmos beyond, and a connexion to the source of our existence, the source of the cosmos, and the source - the origin, the genesis - of all living beings.
 Which source we cannot correctly describe in words, by any denotata, or define as some male 'god', or even as a collection of deities whether male or female, but which we can apprehend through the emanations of Being: through what is living, what is born, what unfolds in a natural manner, what is ordered and harmonious, what changes, and what physically - in its own species of Time - dies.